Baconfry/cash-lazlo/README.md

 ## Known bugs

-A known bug is that "Nature" and "Items" categories for silver, gold, and platinum coins do not work correctly.
+A known bug is that categories for the coins do not work properly.
 This is likely a Minecraft bug.
-A workaround for this is to set all of the coins' categories to "Equipment".
+There is currently no workarounds for this bug.

 ## Credits